Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 In the event your loved one died as a result of serious Paragard IUD complications or injuries they sustained from the Paragard IUD device, it is possible for family members to seek compensation for their loved one’s medical bills, pain and suffering, funeral expenses, and other non-economic damages.

-To qualify to file Paragard IUD lawsuits, you need to have used the Paragard device and suffered a related injury or complication, such as breakage during removal or the need for additional treatment.
+To qualify to file Paragard IUD lawsuits, you need to have used the Paragard device and suffered complications, such as breakage during removal or the need for additional treatment.

 Our attorneys will look at your medical records to determine how your health has been affected and uncover any financial or personal losses you’ve faced.
 We can then tell you if you have a valid claim and guide you on how to proceed.